Basic Fair Housing Workshop

-Real Estate Commission Compliance Workshop
+Real Estate Broker Compliance

 Discover the surprising employee compensation regulations that many property managers are unaware they are violating, as well as creative and legal ways to counter them.
 Onsite personnel will learn the proper way to execute leases.
 The class also details how brokers are to appropriately proceed with their day-to-day tasks, such as dealing with prospective tenants and handling security deposits.

 After attending this class, property owners and managers should know how to comply with real estate commission regulations in hopes of avoiding an audit.
-All class participants will receive crucial forms and documents relating to real estate commission law.